-- Medical Scientists: As a medical scientist, your main duty is to do research in order to improve the health of humanity.
-Clinical trials, investigative methods: They are part of your career jargon.
-Careers are growing about as fast as average.
-There’s nothing average about the salary, however.
+- Medical Scientists: As a medical scientist, your main duty is to conduct research to improve the overall health of humanity.
+Clinical trials and investigative methods are used to research their findings.

 - Chemists: Busy yourself with atomic and molecular levels and how substances interact with each other on a daily basis.
 You’ll need at the least a bachelor’s degree in chemistry or a related field.

 - Agricultural and Food Science: You’ll be working full time to improve the efficiency and standards of the food industry and products associated with it.
 Most going into this field get advanced degrees, however, a bachelor’s degree may get you in the door.

-- Astronomer: You’ll be looking to the skies, studying stars, planets, and other amazingness in our heavens.
+- Astronomer: You’ll be looking to the skies, studying stars, planets, and other facets of our heavens.
 Telescopes, both on the ground and in the skies, will be part of your equipment.
-You will be part of a research team made up of other astronomers, physicists, engineers, and more STEM related careers.
+You will be part of a research team made up of other astronomers, physicists, engineers, and more STEM related professionals.

-- Atmospheric and Space Science: You’re looking at phenomena in our atmosphere through intel from surface and air stations, satellite, and radar to prepare for the weather man and other industry experts.
+- Atmospheric and Space Science: You’re looking at phenomena in our atmosphere through intel from surface and air stations, satellite, and radar to inform weathermen and women, and other industry experts.

 - Bioinformatics Science: You’ll use a mashup of information technology and computer science in your study of biology.
-You may also be designing your own computer technology to help you do your research.
+You may also be designing your own computer technology to help you with your research.

 - Genetic Counselor: This fascinating career will have you treating and counseling patients with hereditary predispositions, along with creating a path of treatment.
 Doctorates are most common for this career.
 Genetic counselors generally need a master’s degree.

-- Architecture: Scientific laws combined with artistic design equals the popular STEAM career of architecture where you'll create home plans and commercial structures.
+- Architecture: Scientific laws combined with artistic design creates the popular STEAM career of architecture.
+You'll design home plans and commercial structures.

 Technology STEM Careers